Preserving history: Smoky Hill Cemetery marks graves from 1800s

-At Smoky Hill Cemetery near Lindsborg, there’s dozens of headstones.
-But some dating back to the 1800s and early 1900s, are without markers.
-It’s history cemetery caretaker Judy Pilewski, wants to maintain.
+At Smoky Hill Cemetery near Lindsborg, there are dozens of headstones.
+But some dating back to the 1800s and early 1900s are without markers.
+It’s history cemetery caretaker Judy Pilewski wants to maintain.

 Pilewski says almost all of them are pioneers and their children.
 The discovery pushed the cemetery’s latest project to create markers for where they were missing.